 - Now, open Windows Explorer and click on the Hard Drive icon to open it.

-- Reach the Outlook PST folder location through the following path links.
+- Reach the Outlook PST default location through the following path.

 C:\Documents and Settings\username\Local Settings\Application Data\Microsoft\Outlook